aws-solutions-library-samples/guidance-for-galaxy-on-aws/README.md

 ## Deployment Validation

 Entering the captured DNS address in a web browser will open your Galaxy web server.
 By default the load balancer listens for HTTP on port 80.
+If an SSL certificate is provided, the load balancer will listen for HTTPS on port 443.

 ## Running the Guidance

-The deployment creates a role with a name of the form ProviderEKS _XXXXXXXX_-EKSAccessRole _XXXXXXXX_-_XXXXXXXXXXXXX_.
+The deployment creates a role with a name of the form _ProviderEKSXXXXXXXX-EKSAccessRoleXXXXXXXX-XXXXXXXXXXXXX_.
 Only this role has access to the created EKS cluster and by default everyone in this account can assume the role to interact with the EKS cluster.
 Additionally, the CloudFormation Stack _ProviderEKSXXXXXXXX_ provides two commands, _EKSConfigCommandXXXXXXXX_ and _EKSConfigCommandXXXXXXXX_, which provide `kubectl` configuration and access to interact with the cluster.
 The outputs of this stack can be viewed, for example, via the AWS Management console and navigating to CloudFormation and the relevant stack.